Robert Lewis Koehl: Biography

 Robert Lewis Koehl was born on 6 March 1922 in Chicago, Illinois.
-He studied in at Harvard University, where he was admitted as member of the Phi Beta Kappa Society.
+He studied in at Harvard University, where he was admitted as member of Phi Beta Kappa society.
 In 1943, Koehl married Lieselotte Franziska Eisenhardt, who had emigrated from Nazi Germany in 1939, and the couple had three children.

 During World War II he interrupted his studies for the war service, serving as surveyor and interpreter for the U.S. Army Intelligence in Nazi German-occupied Europe.
 He was trained at Camp Ritchie and was one of the Ritchie Boys.

 Back in Harvard he acquired his Master of Arts in 1947 with the work A Prelude to the Third Reich.
 In 1950, he earned his Doctor degree on Heinrich Himmler as Reich Commissioner for the Consolidation of German Nationhood.
-He subsequently taught at Massachusetts Institute of Technology in Boston, at University of Nebraska in Lincoln and from 1964 until his retirement 1997 in the Department of Educational Policy Studies of University of Wisconsin-Madison in Madison, a department of which he was an early founder.
+He subsequently taught at Massachusetts Institute of Technology in Boston, at the University of Nebraska in Lincoln and from 1964 until his retirement 1997 in the Department of Educational Policy Studies of University of Wisconsin-Madison in Madison, a department of which he was an early founder.